capreolina/gists/emooo.md

 &ldquo;genre(s)&rdquo; implicitly includes &ldquo;emo&rdquo; or whatever.

+This list is intentionally designed to (mostly) avoid screamo.
+As a result, a lot (most?) of this stuff ultimately stems from the &ldquo;midwest emo&rdquo;
+strain of post-hardcore.

 Entries are listed in roughly descending order of importance.

 Slint and Indian Summer are just on here because they are responsible for